kngsoomin/ask-pdf/README.md

 [**Access the Web Application**](https://ask-pdf-kngsoomin.streamlit.app/)

 ### Example Use Case:
-If you have multiple audit regulation PDFs and need to find the definition of 'auditor's professional skepticism,' simply upload your PDFs and submit your query.
+If you have multiple audit regulation PDFs and need to find the definition of "auditor's professional skepticism", simply upload your PDFs and submit your query.
 The tool will generate the results, including the source document's page.

 ### Technology Stack:
 - [Streamlit](https://streamlit.io/)